 The ball is made from cork strips and tightly wound string.
 It has to weigh between 5.5 and 5.75 ounces for men’s cricket and weighs a little less for the women’s game.
 Balls made in different countries usually have slightly different characteristics in terms of bounce and swing.

 Cricket jumpers and trousers at the test level are usually white.
 When playing ODIs or Twenty20 cricket, these items of clothing are usually in the team’s colors.
-Both pieces of clothing are designed to make players comfortable while standing in the field for long periods of time.
+Both pieces of clothing are designed to make players comfortable while standing on the field for long periods of time.

 Cricket caps are traditional items of clothing worn for different reasons.
-The most practical reason is to shield the sun from fielder's eyes when they are trying to catch the ball.
+The most practical reason is to shield the sun from the fielder's eyes when they are trying to catch the ball.
 In test cricket, they can have more significance.
 For example, the baggy green is worn by Australian test cricketers and is considered a badge of honor for their players.

-The purpose of cricket is to score more runs than the opposing team and attempt to get the other team all out by taking all 10 or 20 wickets, depending on which version of the game is being played.
+The purpose of cricket is to score more runs than the opposing team and attempt to get the other team out by taking all 10 or 20 wickets, depending on which version of the game is being played.

 In ODIs and Twenty20 cricket, it is not necessary to take all 10 wickets available.
 The objective is to simply have more runs than the opposition when the match ends.

-In test cricket, to win the game a team must have more runs than the opponent and have taken all 20 wickets available.
+In test cricket, to win the game, a team must have more runs than the opponent and have taken all 20 wickets available.
 Otherwise, the match can end in a tie.